erikandersson96/portfolio-project-two/README.md

 ## Learning Points

-* I learned when testing my website in `Wave page` that you are not supposed to have an `h3 heading` following an `h1` if you haven't used any `h2` in between beacuse it is `bad habbit` at least would I could read when I got the alert message with `Wave page` and istead apply styling to it in CSS to get the right font-size.
+* I learned when testing my website in `Wave page` that you are not supposed to have an `h3 heading` following an `h1` if you haven't used any `h2` in between because it is `bad habbit` at least would I could read when I got the alert message with `Wave page` and istead apply styling to it in CSS to get the right font-size.
 I also learned in `Wave page` that when using `Radio buttons` as I have in Erik game, it is good practise to use `fieldset and legend` for my `input and label elements` within my html index file beacuse it is more userfriendly for screen readers.
 So I fixed this and applied some styling to my `fieldset and legend` to hide it in my User interface.

 * I learned when testing my website in HTML validation that I wasn't allowed to use a `div` as a child element to a `label` (radio buttons), I had did it for my `<span>`  element in my label so